fjopferrada/qbibformat/README.md

 Configuration
 -------------

-All configuration is done by editing the script directly.
+Basic configuration is done by editing the script directly.
 The most important parameters are the location of the bibliography file and the location of the CSL file; these are stored in the BIBFILE and STYLE_FILE variables defined near the start of the script.